Designing Growth

 • Engineering transferability before exit pressure emerges

-Leaders often sense the need before they can articulate it.
+Leaders often sense the pressure before they can describe it.

 • Revenue is rising but confidence is narrowing